 Automated backup – at what stages of integration and delivery?

 It’s a good idea to run an automated backup to capture a snapshot of existing deployment before delivering a new build.
-Solutions such as Cloud Protection Manager are built from the ground up for AWS cloud backup and Amazon EC2 and provide flexible and scalable snapshot management, automation and monitoring.
+Solutions such as N2WS Backup & Recovery (CPM) are built from the ground up for AWS cloud backup and Amazon EC2 and provide flexible and scalable snapshot management, automation and monitoring.
 Backup should be run right before deploying to production environment.
 The best way to implement this step is to use a tool like Duplicity which allows you to efficiently store backups by calculating delta between changes and storing it in a secure way.

 Import artifacts to backup include: